adster93/hobbymining/pages/software.md

 ## Bitcoin Wallets

 One of the most important things you will need before using any kind of Bitcoin mining software is a wallet.
 This is because all Bitcoin mining software will ask you for a Bitcoin address that will be used to send your mining rewards and payouts.
+Once you create or download a wallet you will be able to get a Bitcoin address from your wallet.

 There are many Bitcoin wallets, but these are the ones we recommend if you are just starting out: